University of Malta: Student societies

 Student societies include the University Students' Council (Kunsill Studenti Universitarji, KSU), the Malta Medical Students' Association (MMSA), an association of students in the faculty of Medicine and Surgery, and the Society of Architects and Civil Engineering Students (SACES), an association of students in the faculty of the Built Environment.
 The most prominent student society for the Faculty of Laws is Għaqda Studenti tal-Liġi (GħSL), which is 80 years old.
 It has notable legal alumni.
 Students of the Department of History also have a society, The Malta University Historical Society or MUHS.
 The society was founded by Profs.
-Andrew Vella in 1963, making it one of the oldest societies at the university.It is one of the most active organisations in university and it organises multiple events, lectures, and activities including 2 yearly memorial lectures, tours and food tasting.
+Andrew Vella in 1963, making it one of the oldest societies at the university.
+It is one of the most active organisations in university and it organises multiple events, lectures, and activities including 2 yearly memorial lectures, tours and food tasting.
 They are also renowned for their activism and their statement on Fort Chambray was shared on multiple media platforms.
 They are active on social media and have a website.

+Rankings

+The Times Higher Education

+The Times Higher Education (THE) World University Rankings (WUR) uses eighteen indicators to provide comparative rankings of a university's performance; these indicators are grouped into five areas by weight: 1) teaching (29.5%) – the learning environment; 2) research environment (29%) – volume, income and reputation; 3) research quality (30%) – citation impact, research strength, research excellence and research influence, 4) international outlook (7.5%) – staff, students and research; 5) industry (4%) – income and patents.
+The University of Malta's ranking results over the years are listed:

+2020: 601-800 of 1,396, 2021: 601-800 of 1,527, 2022: 801-1000 of 1,662, 2023: 801-1000 of 1,799, 2024: 801-1000 of 1,907, 2025: 801-1000 of 2,092, 2026: 801-1000 of 2,191.